Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Just when you thought you knew every possible storage option on AWS you hear someone mention Reduced Redundancy Storage (RRS) within Amazon S3.
-What is the ideal scenario to use Reduced Redund
+What is the ideal scenario to use Reduced Redundancy Storage (RRS)?
-ancy Storage (RRS)?

 - [ ] Huge volumes of data.
 - [ ] Sensitive data.